ney-l/auto-gallery/README.md

 ### Issue 2

-I faced an issue [#49087](https://github.com/vercel/next.js/issues/49087) where the scroll position was being reset when search parameters were updated.
+I faced the issue [#49087](https://github.com/vercel/next.js/issues/49087) where the scroll position was being reset when search parameters were updated.
 Due to this issue, I had to downgrade the version of Next.js I am using.

 The issue, [NEXT-1147](https://github.com/vercel/next.js/issues/49087), 'Scroll position is reset when search params are updated', is still open as of June 12, 2023.